nilaysrivastava/DSA/README.md

 # DSA Practice

 Welcome to the **DSA Practice** repository!
 This repository is a comprehensive collection of Data Structures and Algorithms (DSA) problems that I solve as part of my continuous learning and practice.
+This repository contains almost all the DSA problems and their solutions which are important for DSA preparation.
 The primary goal of this repository is to track my progress, share my solutions, and highlight the importance of DSA in programming.

 ## Table of Contents